hvitoi/tech-docs/data/hadoop/components/mapreduce/mapreduce.md

 ## Flow

-1. Client Node talks to YARN
+1. Client Node talks to the `Resource Manager`
-1. Application Master manages all the tasks happening on the Nodes
+1. `Application Manager/Master` manages all the tasks happening on the `Worker Nodes`
 1. Each Node can have multiple map/reduce tasks
 1. Each Node will talk to the HDFS in order to fetch data to be processed
 1. Each Node will try to fetch the closest possible data to avoid network bottlenecks

+## Handling Failure

+- It's resilient to failure
+- The `Application Manager/Master` monitors `Worker Tasks` and restarts as needed
+- The `Resource Manger` monitors `Application Master` and restarts as needed